eftelyabasakbayseckin/MajorAssignment12problem/README.md

 Follow these steps to resolve any problems:
 1. Open the relevant C++ file.
-2. Compile the file: g++ PROBLEM#1 PROBLEM#1.cpp -o Problem 1 Greedy Algorithm.
+2. Compile the file: g++ PROBLEM#1.cpp -o PROBLEM#1.
-3. Run the resulting executable: ./PROBLEM#1 Greedy Algorithm.
+3. Run the resulting executable: ./PROBLEM#1.